onsigntv/apps/docs/CREATE.md

 #### Type `location`

 The `location` type brings to you forecast data about user-entered locations.
-Two variables will be available for use: `forecast_url` and `forecast_data`, the former is an URL used to get weather updates for the location and the latter a preloaded JSON of the forecast data for fast loading.
+Two of the available attributes for use: `forecast_url` and `forecast_data`, the former is an URL used to get weather updates for the location and the latter a preloaded JSON of the forecast data for fast loading.

 ```html+jinja
 <!DOCTYPE html>